All About Our Babymoon in Anguilla

 How we got to Anguilla for our babymoon

 We flew direct from Miami to Anguilla on American Airlines.
-This is a new direct flight for American as of 2022 (yay!!
+This is a new direct flight for American (yay!!
 Before, you used to either have to private jet or boat over to Anguilla – so the direct flight is huge!), be sure to snag a ticket before it gets too popular and the prices increase!

 Where we stayed on our babymoon in Anguilla